HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_09.jpg)

-Trace the folding curves with a pen.
+Trace the folding curves with a pen (no additional pressure is required here).
+If desired, fix the sheet to the template with clips or tape for more precise tracing.

 ---